slan-teaching/STP598mldl/index.md

 * All the video recordings can now be found at `canvas -> zoom -> could recordings`.

-* Take-Home [midterm](https://github.com/slan-teaching/STP598mldl/tree/main/exams/midterm.pdf) is availabe on canvas, due **11:59pm Wednesday Nov.
-10, 2021**.
+* The [final project report](https://github.com/slan-teaching/STP598mldl/blob/main/exams/final.pdf) is due **11:59pm Friday Dec.
+10, 2021** on canvas.

-* Project proposal is avaialbe on canvas, due **11:59pm Sunday Nov.
-7, 2021**.

 ### Syllabus